MS NOW Reports: MSNBC Reports (2021–25)

-On February 24, 2025, as part of a schedule revamp by new MSNBC president Rebecca Kutler, it was announced that José Díaz-Balart will leave his 11 a.m.
-ET hour, while Ana Cabrera, Chris Jansing, and Katy Tur will expand their shows to 2 hours each, with Cabrera's show airing from 10 a.m.
+On February 24, 2025, as part of a schedule revamp by new MSNBC president Rebecca Kutler, it was announced that José Díaz-Balart would leave his 11 a.m.
+ET hour, while Ana Cabrera, Chris Jansing, and Katy Tur expanded their shows to two hours each, with Cabrera's show airing from 10 a.m.
 ET to 12 p.m.
-ET, Jansing's show will air from 12 p.m.
+ET, Jansing's show from 12 p.m.
 ET to 2 p.m.
 ET and covering the 12 p.m.
-ET hour previously anchored by Andrea Mitchell, while Tur's will air from 2 p.m.
+ET hour previously anchored by Andrea Mitchell, and Tur's show from 2 p.m.
 ET to 4 p.m.
 ET.

-MS NOW Reports (2025–present)
+MS NOW Reports (2025–26)

-Ahead of the November 15, 2025 rebranding of MSNBC as MS NOW, it was revealed via key art that the blocks would retain the Reports branding, with its blanket title subsequently amended to MS NOW Reports.
+With the November 15, 2025 rebranding of MSNBC as MS NOW, the Reports branding was retained with the amended title MS NOW Reports.

+On June 15, 2026, MS NOW began to move away from the Reports branding by revamping its daytime lineup: Ana Cabrera Reports and Chris Jansing Reports were discontinued, the network introduced the new 9–11 a.m. block Money, Power, Politics with Stephanie Ruhle, the new Noon–2 p.m. block On the Line with Alicia Menendez, and rebranded Katy Tur Reports as The Moment with Katy Tur.'
+The 11 a.m. hour was filled by rotating anchors under the MS NOW Reports branding until August 10, 2026, when it was replaced by the new show State of Play with Peter Alexander.

+On June 26, 2026, it was announced that Alex Witt would leave MS NOW later in the year, with Antonia Hylton—formerly of The Weekend: Primetime (which was concurrently cancelled as part of other changes to the network's weekend programming)—slated to fill her 1–4 p.m. timeslot; the program was later announced as The Assignment with Antonia Hylton, with a premiere set for September 12.
+Former The Weekend: Primetime executive producer Joy Fowlin will also move to Hylton's new block.